In a holistic healing process...

 Harmony Health has responded to Coronavirus [COVID 19].
 Here is our response:

 Harmony Health has transitioned to offer Tele-Health Services.
-We have developed updated policies and procedures to ensure Harmony Health Families' Safety.
+We have developed updated policies and procedures to ensure the safety of Harmony Health Families.
 Harmony Health has resumed IN Office Services and continues to offer Virtual Services.

-Harmony Health will continue Sanitation practices of disinfecting furniture and contact surfaces with anti-viral solutions to keep all common areas clean.
+Harmony Health will continue the sanitation practices of disinfecting furniture and contact surfaces with anti-viral solutions to keep all common areas clean.
 Hand sanitizer is placed at the front desk.
-All staff will continue to wash hands regularly.
+All staff will continue to wash their hands regularly.

 Thank you for your understanding and our commitment to your Health and Wellbeing remains.

-"Pop psychology" (short for popular psychology) refers to psychological concepts, theories, and self-help strategies that have gained widespread popularity through mass media, social media, talk shows, best-selling books, and podcasts, rather than through peer-reviewed scientific research.
+Short for popular psychology, this refers to psychological concepts, theories, and self-help strategies that have gained widespread popularity through mass media, social media, talk shows, best-selling books, and podcasts, rather than through peer-reviewed scientific research.

 While it often starts with a grain of truth, it frequently distills complex human behavior into "snackable" content that can be misleading or even dangerous.